TimMikeladze/space-slug/README.md

 # 🐌 space-slug

-Generate unique slugs, usernames, numbers and more.
-If you need a unique string that looks like this `hyperspace-4812` or `blue-whimsical-summer` or is generated from a custom dictionary of words then this is the package for you.
+Get a unique string that looks like this `hyperspace-4812` or this `blue-whimsical-summer`.

+Generate unique slugs, usernames, numbers, custom words, and more using an intuitive api with zero dependencies.

 ```tsx
 const { spaceSlug } from 'space-slug';